Course of Sociology

 Do research on various issues of modern society

-Basically, students select one of the three divisions and prepare a Master’s thesis while developing expert knowledge and advanced decision-making skills.
+Basically, students select one of the four divisions and prepare a Master’s thesis while developing expert knowledge and advanced decision-making skills.
 They can also learn social science methodologies and social survey research skills.

 When conducting research, it is important to maintain an inquiring mind toward the research theme.
 Research is a process of trial and error, and to ensure that we continue without quitting halfway through, we must focus on research themes that truly resonate with us.
 Having established a research theme, students explore the theme by conducting a thorough review of the relevant previous research, identifying the appropriate methodology, and collecting and analyzing materials and survey data.
 Lastly, students logically compile this data in academic theses, culminating in the final Master’s thesis.
 In this process, we encourage students to consult their research supervisors, discuss with seniors and peers at the Graduate School, do paper presentations, and submit manuscripts to academic conferences and symposiums.